dbalsom/fluxfox/README.md

 * **MFM Bitstream Image** (MFM)
     * A bitstream format created for use with the HxC drive emulation software.
     * Only MFM-encoded track data is included.
 There is no support for weak bits or other metadata.
+* **HFE Bitstream Image** (HFE)
+    * Another format associated with the HxC software, HFE is also a bitstream container, however unlike MFM it supports multiple encoding types.
+There are several versions of HFE supported by HxC, HFEv3 being the newest, however the format is still considered experimental and not finalized. fluxfox supports HFE v1 files.

 ### Flux-Based Disk Images

 These images are created with specialized hardware that records the raw flux transitions reported by a disk drive.
-This is the lowest level of disk image, and is ideal for archival purposes.
-A flux image typically cannot be written to - nor would you really want to.
+This is the lowest possible level of disk image, and is ideal for archival purposes.

+Flux images can be divided into two basic types, solved and unsolved flux.

-Flux images are the most difficult of the three types of format to read and manipulate.
-Generally a lengthy conversion process is required to read and interpret the encoded flux transitions into a usable bitstream representation.
+Unsolved flux images are the most difficult of the three types of format to read and manipulate.
+Generally a lengthy conversion process is required to analyze and combine the 3-5 revolutions of each track that is typically captured with a flux capture device.
+This makes them less than ideal for the purposes of emulation.
+Unsolved images cannot really be written to - nor would you want to.

+Solved flux images represent a post-processed flux capture where multiple revolutions have already been analyzed and combined.
+The resulting flux stream should represent a correct, clean read of each track.
+Metadata may need to be provided along with solved flux images as detection of weak bits, etc., is only possible by comparing multiple revolutions which are no longer present in a solved image.
+Solved flux images can technically be written to - but doing so is a complicated process.

+Some examples of unsolved flux are KryoFlux (RAW) and SuperCopyPro (SCP).

+Some examples of solved flux are MAME Floppy Image (MFI) and HxC Stream Image.

-fluxfox currently does not support any flux-based image formats, however support for SCP and Kryoflux images is a long term goal.
+fluxfox currently does not support any flux-based image formats, however support for some sort of solved flux format is planned.

 ### Disk Encodings